 M = I will be able to keep cool, not lose my temper and feel more inner peace.

-A = I will achieve this goal by meditating at least once per day on love.
+A = I will achieve it by meditating at least once per day on love.

 R = I know others that have done it.